 Yes, university policies prohibit retaliation against a person who:

-- Assists someone with a sexual violence; or
+- Assists someone with a report of sex discrimination, including sexual harassment or sexual and relationship violence; or

-- Participates in any manner in an investigation or resolution of a sexual violence complaint.
+- Participates in any manner in an investigation or resolution of a complaint involving sex discrimination, sexual harassment or sexual and relationsip violence.

 No officer, employee or agent of the university shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising his/her rights or responsibilities.
 Retaliation includes threats, intimidation, reprisals, and/or adverse actions related to employment or education.
 Retaliation, if proven, is a violation of university policies and may result in discipline, up to and including termination of employment or expulsion from the university.